Kleftiko Beach in Milos, Greece is one of the hidden gems of the Cyclades. Here's how to visit Kleftiko, Milos and enjoy this stunning location.

 The easiest way for the majority of visitors to Milos to get to Kleftiko is to book one of the boat tours.
 There are several available, and they offer a unique way to see and photo the coastline of the island.

-The Milos boat tour I took in 2018 still stands out in my mind, and we really enjoyed the experience!
+The Milos boat tours I took in 2018 and 2020 still stand out in my mind, and we really enjoyed the experience!
 Take a look below where you can find a similar sailing trip in Milos that will take you to Kleftiko and other incredible places on the island.

 Book a Kleftiko Boat Tour